developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Power Configuration - Auto Power Off Timeout

-This Managed Configuration allows an Administrator using an EMM to configure the timeout that will be in effect before device power is automatically turned off as part of automatic power control, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Power Configuration - Auto Power Control** is specified and the value ***When Ignition is Turned Off*** is specified for the Managed Configuration **Power Configuration - Auto Power Off**.
+This Managed Configuration allows an Administrator using an EMM to configure the timeout that is in effect before device power is automatically turned off as part of automatic power control, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Power Configuration - Auto Power Control** is specified and the value ***When Ignition is Turned Off*** is specified for the Managed Configuration **Power Configuration - Auto Power Off**.

 ### Power Configuration - Auto Power On

-This Managed Configuration allows an Administrator using an EMM to configure whether/how device power will be automatically turned on as part of automatic power control, and should be specified if and only if the Managed Configuration **Power Configuration - Auto Power Control** is specified.
+This Managed Configuration allows an Administrator using an EMM to configure whether/how device power is automatically turned on as part of automatic power control, and should be specified if and only if the Managed Configuration **Power Configuration - Auto Power Control** is specified.

 The value of this Managed Configuration specifies one of the following values